devmykael/TheMykael/README.md

 ## Hi there 👋

 My name is Maycon.
-I'm a Full Stack Developer at Magna Sistemas and my main programming language is Java. ☕
+I'm a Java Developer Analyst and my main goal is to dive deeply into IT knowledge, learning the basic concepts, and sharing it as much as I can. ☕

 ### Connect with me: